-If the student is unsuccessful on retest following the mastery support process, the procedures for recommendation for withdrawal will be implemented.
-The student may be recommended for re-enrollment into the DPT program at a later date.
-In this case, the faculty members involved in the examination and mastery support process will provide suggestions for activities that the student should complete prior to re-enrollment.
+If the learner is unsuccessful on retest following the mastery support process, the procedures for recommendation for withdrawal will be implemented.
+The learner may be recommended for re-enrollment into the DPT program at a later date.
+In this case, the faculty members involved in the examination and mastery support process will provide suggestions for activities that the learner should complete prior to re-enrollment.

-Appeal Mechanism for Academic or Administrative Sanction
+Appeal Mechanism for Academic or Administrative Sanction CAHS Student Appeal Process

-A student who has been recommended for withdrawal has the right to appeal this recommendation to the School Review Body of the College of Allied Health Sciences.
-If a student chooses to appeal the recommendation of the Department Chair and/or Program Director, it will be recommended to the Dean that s/he may attend class but will not be able to participate in any graded examination or practical examination until the complete appeal process has been concluded.
+A learner who has been recommended for withdrawal has the right to appeal this recommendation to the School Review Body of the College of Allied Health Sciences.
+If a learner chooses to appeal the recommendation of the Department Chair and/or Program Director, it will be recommended to the Dean that they may attend academic classes but will not be able to participate in any graded examination or practical examination until the complete appeal process has been concluded.

-The School Review Body (SRB) is a centralized subcommittee of the School of Allied Health Sciences Faculty Council (Council) utilized at the Dean's discretion to review the due process afforded to a Student who has received an academic sanction or who has a grievance against a faculty for perceived infringement on their rights to freely express themselves.
-The School Review Body serves in an advisory capacity to the Dean of the College of Allied Health Sciences to ensure that Students who have been imposed an academic sanction or who have a grievance against a faculty (as defined below) are provided the appropriate due process.
+The School Review Body (SRB) is a centralized subcommittee of the School of Allied Health Sciences Faculty Council (Council) utilized at the Dean's discretion to review the due process afforded to a Learner who has received an academic sanction or who has a grievance against a faculty for perceived infringement on their rights to freely express themselves.
+The School Review Body serves in an advisory capacity to the Dean of the College of Allied Health Sciences to ensure that Learners who have been imposed an academic sanction or who have a grievance against a faculty (as defined below) are provided the appropriate due process.
 As necessary, the SRB may hold any necessary hearings during the process to assist in rendering an appellate decision by the Dean.
-It is the responsibility of the faculty and the SRB to evaluate the records of academic performance and professional behavior of Students in accordance with the policies of each department and/or program.
+It is the responsibility of the faculty and the SRB to evaluate the records of academic performance and professional behavior of Learners in accordance with the policies of each department and/or program.